The ability to use internal registry is implemented by the registry module.

 Switching to Unmanaged Mode

-To switch the cluster to Unmanaged mode, follow these steps:
+To switch an already running cluster to Unmanaged mode, follow these steps:

 Example output: